zendframework/zend-expressive/doc/book/features/router/fast-route.md

 Starting from version 1.3.0 zend-expressive-fastroute comes with support for fast-route native dispatch data caching.

-To enable this feature a couple of modifications are needed to be made in the `routes.global.php` configuration file.
+To enable this feature a couple of changes are needed in the `routes.global.php` configuration file.

-First we need to delegate the creation of the router instance to the new provided factory.
+1. First we need to delegate the creation of the router instance to the new provided factory.

-Then we need to add a new configuration entry.
-The options under this key will be used by the factory to build the router instance.
-These options will allow us to toggle caching support and to specify a custom cache file.
+2. Then we need to add a new configuration entry (`$config['router']['fastroute']`) The options in this entry will be used by the factory to build the router instance in order to toggle caching support and to specify a custom cache file.

 As an example:
 ``` php